stegiks/RealTimeCardEstimator/README.md

 - A data file.
 - A file containing the correct answers.

 The generation process is quite similar to the one used in the provided DataExecuterDemo class.
-The main difference is that for the calculation of the correct answers, OpenMP is used to speed up the process.
+The main difference is that for the calculation of the correct answers, OpenMP library is used to speed up the process.
 Using this method, a dataset of 5 million rows for each column and 2 million queries can be generated in 2 minutes on a 12-thread machine.

 ### Compiling the Estimator